stepin/git-parse-commits/README.md

   Prints release notes from git commit messages

 Options:
-  -s, --short  Switch output to short format to be used as description of git tag -h, --help   Show this message and exit
+  -s, --short     Switch output to short format to be used as description of git tag -l, --one-line  Switch output to one-line format to be used as description of git tag -h, --help      Show this message and exit
 ```